 Botox is FDA approved for the treatment of chronic migraines and is safely injected into specific muscles of the head and neck known as “trigger points” (where the pain originates.)
 When these muscles are relaxed – it stops the transmission of pain to the brain.
 Over time with repeated treatments – the amount of Botox necessary for relief is decreased due to the reduction in the size of the muscles.

-Extensive clinical research proves the safety and efficacy of Botox injections for migraines.
+Extensive clinical research confirms the safety and efficacy of Botox injections for migraines.
 One study, published in the Journal of Therapeutics and Clinical Risk Management – found that 70% of patients experienced “reduction in the frequency of headache days.”
 Another study found that Botox “not only reduces headache days but also leads to improvement in functioning and quality of life.”
 Furthermore, the treatment is “safe and well-tolerated in the long term with no morbidity.”

 TMJ Disorders refer to pain and headaches associated with dysfunction of the temporomandibular joint (TMJ).
 This joint is located on both sides of your head, where the skull and jaw meet.
 The joint is involved in talking, eating, swallowing, clenching and grinding.
 TMJ Disorders occur when the temporomandibular joint becomes eroded from overuse and aging.